tedtoal/XPT2046_Touchscreen_TT/README.md

 When using interrupts as specified above, there is built-in support when connected, nothing else is needed.

-When interrupts are used, no SPI calls are made unless a Touch was detected, which increases program efficiency.
+When interrupts are used, no SPI calls are made unless a touch was detected, which increases program efficiency.

 Pay attention to the following warnings should you decide to do a custom interrupt setup with the touchscreen.